Wisconsin doctors now required to tell women about certain breast cancer risk factor

 "Their chances for treatment and management are much better," said Dr. Georgia Giakoumis Spear, the Chief of Breast Imaging at NorthShore University HealthSystem.

-She says they already supplement their patients' mammograms with automated breast ultrasounds.
+She said they already supplement their patients' mammograms with automated breast ultrasounds.

 "Cancer appears white on a mammogram, density appears white on a mammogram," she said.
 "It's like trying to search for cancer through the clouds."